Watch the webinar now:

 • Mapping and translation: conversion of internal data formats into EDI standards and vice versa using special software

-• Integration solutions: Connection to ERP systems and other business software for seamless process integration
+• Integration solutions: Connection to ERP integration and other business software for seamless process integration

 • Importance of EDI in purchasing